 Grantee and Advisory Group Meetings

 - IMPAQ has historically provided support for a variety of grantee and federal advisory meetings across multiple federal agencies.
 Most recently, we provided annual support for approximately 16–20 grantee orientation and progress meetings for the ACF Children’s Bureau.
+Clients have included ACF’s Children’s Bureau and the Office of Head Start, as well as the National Science Foundation and the Department of Education.
 These events offer information on the basic requirements of the grants, acquaint grantees with each other, provide programmatic technical assistance, and offer peer networking opportunities.
-Additionally, IMPAQ convenes the Federal Interagency Work Group on Child Abuse and Neglect (FEDIAWG) on a quarterly basis for the Children’s Bureau and facilitates internal work group discussions on specific topics.
+IMPAQ also has been responsible for convening the Federal Interagency Work Group on Child Abuse and Neglect (FEDIAWG) on a quarterly basis, and has supported gatherings of various advisory groups for different institutes at the National Institutes of Health.

 - IMPAQ provided logistical, travel and administrative support for orientation trainings for recipients of Early Head Start-Child Care (EHS-CC) Partnership grants.
 The EHS-CC Partnership is a relatively new competitive grant opportunity to support the partnering of EHS programs with child care providers to expand the number of high-quality slots for infants and toddlers.
 IMPAQ convened trainings for hundreds of new grantees throughout the country in every Head Start region in the country.